Subscribe

 Heat exhaustion.
 Usually signified by rapid panting and a body temperature above 103 degrees, heat exhaustion is the precursor to a heat stroke, which can be fatal.
 Dogs experiencing heat exhaustion may also exhibit vomiting, diarrhea, glazed eyes, lack of responsiveness or coordination, drooling, or rapid heart rate.

 Snake or bug bites.
-Unfortunately, snakes and insects enjoy warm weather, too.
+Unfortunately, snakes, mosquitoes, and other insects enjoy warm weather, too.
 If you notice a bite mark or swollen area on your dog’s skin, check their behavior for irregularities.
-Some poisonous snakes can cause lack of coordination, seizures, vomiting, diarrhea, or irregular breathing.
+Some poisonous snakes can cause swelling around the body, a lack of coordination, seizures, vomiting, diarrhea, or irregular breathing.
 Conversely, if you notice the symptoms first, check for a bite (though some bites are too small to be seen).
 In any case, most bites are worth a visit to the veterinarian — even nonlethal bites can cause long-term side effects.
-Read our full guide to treating bug bites on your dog.

 Drowning.
-Even if you rescue your dog from drowning, they may develop respiratory problems or electrolyte imbalances as a result of inhaling water.
-If your dog has a near-drowning experience, it’s probably best to take them to a veterinarian, who will be able to identify signs of near-drowning complications, including labored or irregular breathing, posture changes, a weak pulse, or loss of consciousness.
+Even if you rescue your dog from drowning, they may develop respiratory problems or electrolyte imbalances due to inhaling water.
+If your dog has a near-drowning experience, it’s best to take them to a veterinarian, who can identify signs of near-drowning complications, including labored or irregular breathing, posture changes, a weak pulse, or loss of consciousness.

 Paw pad burns.
-A dog’s paw pads are thick skin on the bottom of dogs’ feet.
-Though they’re made to withstand rough terrain, they are prone to burns from scorching pavement during the summer.
-Dogs with burnt paw pads will often limp or nurse the area.
+A dog’s paw pads are thick skin on the bottom of their feet.
+Though paw pads are made to withstand rough terrain, they are prone to burns from scorching pavement during the summer.
+Dogs with burnt paw pads will often limp or lick the area.
 You also may be able to see the burn, which can look like a dry or discolored patch of skin.
-Learn how to treat burned paw pads with necessary first aid steps.

 Sunburn.
-The symptoms of canine sunburn will probably sound familiar: reddened skin, blistering, skin tenderness.
+The symptoms of canine sunburn will probably sound familiar: reddened skin, blistering, and skin tenderness, to name a few.
 Sunburn is most likely to occur in areas with little hair.
 Lack of direct sun exposure is best, but dog-safe sunscreen does exist.
-Here are a few trusted tips on how to prevent and treat doggie sunburn.

 Anxiety.
 Around the fourth of July, you’re likely to hear fireworks at night.
 This is a common anxiety trigger for many dogs.
-There are several tried-and-true methods for soothing your dog in this scenario — read them all in our guide to calming your dog during Independence Day fireworks.
+There are several tried-and-true methods for calming your dog in this scenario.

 Common dog breeds susceptible to the summer heat ☀️

-In general, dogs that are large or old tend to struggle in the heat.
+In general, larger or older dogs tend to struggle in the heat.
 Another risk factor is snout shape.
 Brachycephalic dogs (those that have a short head and snout) can’t pant as efficiently as long-snouted dogs, which means they aren’t able to regulate their body temperature as well.
 Breeds that have a hard time in the heat include:

 How to keep your dog cool ❄️

 The best way to beat the heat is to stay inside.
-But with the right know-how, you and your dog can have a great day outdoors.
-It’s all about taking breaks — a few minutes in the direct heat likely won’t harm your dog, but prolonged periods will.
+But with the right know-how, you and your dog can still have a great day outdoors.
+It’s all about taking breaks — a few minutes in the direct heat likely won’t harm your dog, but prolonged periods can.

 Classic heat relief strategies like fans, shade, and hoses work well for lowering a dog’s body temperature.
 Here are a few more tips for cooling your dog off quickly:

-Take a dip If you’ve got a cool source of water nearby, let your dog stand in it.
-Dogs’ paw pads help regulate their body temperature, so even just submerging their paws can help.
+Take a dip — If you’ve got a cool source of water nearby, let your dog stand in it.
+Your dog’s paw pads help regulate their body temperature, so even just submerging their paws can help.
 If your dog is really hot try not to let them get submerged too quickly.
 Rapid changes in body temperature can be harmful.

-Make popsicles Dogs tend to love frozen treats, too.
+Make popsicles — Dogs tend to love frozen treats, too.
 And for many dogs, an ice cube will do the trick.
-If you want to make a special treat, try freezing some water mixed with a tiny bit of beef bullion for flavor — just don’t mix them up with your fruit pops! 🍧 If you want to get creative with freezy treats, here’s a handy list of the common household foods that your pup should and shouldn’t eat.
+If you want to make a special treat, try freezing some water mixed with a bit of beef bullion for flavor — just don’t mix them up with your fruit pops! 🍧

 Where are you bringing your dog?